 Every day, hundreds of people in Florida get into a car accident.
 Thankfully, most of these are minor.
 They involve some bumps and bruises but no major injuries.
 Others cause a lot of vehicle damage but the drivers walk away with not a scratch on them.
 Which is why Florida minor car accident no police report is a pretty common practice in Fort Walton Beach.

 Some people aren’t so lucky.
 There are nasty crashes where both drivers get rushed to the hospital with serious injuries.
 The last thing they’re worried about is their car.
 They need to make sure they’re okay.

-In Florida, if the car accident is very minor and no one gets hurt, you are not required to call the police, and the law allows you to just exchange insurance and contact information with the other driver.
+In Florida, if the car accident occurs is very minor accident and no one gets hurt, you are not required to call the authority, and the law allows you to just exchange auto insurance company and contact information with the other driver.
 However, the better rule to follow is that no matter how minor your car accident, you should call the police.
 They’ll send a police officer to the scene to find out what happened.
 They can call and arrange for ambulances to help the injured, if needed.
 They’ll talk to witnesses and may take pictures.
 They’ll check to see if either of the drivers were under the influence of alcohol or drugs.
 And they will usually issue a citation to the driver at fault for the accident.
 They basically get the information your Navarre personal injury lawyer is going to need to settle your claim or if he has to file suit.

 - He could be drunk or under the influence of drugs